There are many reasons as to why a website or blog may not be getting enough traffic.

 How to choose a reliable SEO firm?

-I have summarized some general guidelines on what to look for when hiring a SEO firm and how to outsource SEO with spending a fortune but as a general rule of thumb don’t believe anything you read on the web before double checking their claims.
+I have summarized some general guidelines on how to outsource SEO with spending a fortune but as a general rule of thumb don’t believe anything you read on the web before double checking their claims.

 The purpose of every website is to get traffic from search engines, social media sites, direct visits etc.